eode/auto-apt-proxy/README.md

 auto-apt-proxy - autodetect common APT proxy setups

 ## NOTE
-This specific version uses MDNS to automatically recognize (for example) `squid-deb-proxy` and `apt-cacher-ng`.
+This specific version uses MDNS via `avahi-utils` to automatically recognize (for example) `squid-deb-proxy` and `apt-cacher-ng`.
 If the changes are merged upstream and pulled into debian, I'll delete or archive this repository.

+MDNS is not *required*, but if `avahi-browse` from the `avahi-utils` package is present, it will be used to query MDNS for available apt caches.

+### MDNS / Avahi Usage
+ * Install `auto-apt-proxy` from this repository.
+ * Install the `avahi-utils` package.
+ * Install `apt-cacher-ng` or `squid-deb-proxy` on the server/system you want to host the cache.
+ * Enjoy.

 # USAGE